Browse Article by Topicsfacebook like

 Related Forum Questions

-- How to I add a Facebook Like Button to my Jot Form?
+- How Can I Put a Facebook Like Button on the Thank You Page?

 There are many ways to add Facebook Like Button to a form.
 You can add it as an iFrame within a "Free Text(HTML)" field or retrieve the full-source code from the "Embed Form" wizard and add the Facebook code.
 We'll go with the easiest method to add our Facebook Like Button by using the "Free Text(HTML)" field.